openvlc/OpenVLC/README.md

 ## License

 Driver code of OpenVLC is released under GNU General Public License v3.0 - see the [LICENSE_driver.md](Latest_Version/LICENSE_driver.md) file for details.
-PRU code of OpenVLC is released under  BSD-2 license - see the [LICENSE_pru.md](Latest_Version/LICENSE_pru.md) file for details
+PRU code of OpenVLC is released under  BSD-2 license - see the [LICENSE_pru.md](Latest_Version/LICENSE_pru.md) file for details.